Tips for how to get rid of strawberry legs this spring!Posted on March 29, 2022 Written by: 100% PURE ®

 We’ve all heard she’s got legs and knows how to use them, but strawberry legs?
 You heard us right – and if now you’re hearing crickets, you’re not alone!

+As spring unfolds and our winter legs are bared, more of us may be noticing “strawberry legs” happening as we’re shaving them more often.
 Strawberry legs describe the appearance of small dark dots – like strawberry seeds – on your legs.
-Let’s explore what causes strawberry legs, and how to get rid of them.
+Let’s explore what causes this and how to get rid of strawberry legs.

 Much like the “chicken skin” or “lobster skin” metaphors, “strawberry legs” draw a comparison between skin texture and fruit.
 As the name suggests, skin afflicted by these bumps (most commonly on the legs) will resemble the seeded skin of a strawberry.
 Your skin could appear with small, dark spots and/or red dots.